pilardi/git-llm-utils/README.md

 # git-llm-utils

-Git llm message tools powered by LLMs automatically generates meaningful commit messages based on your changes.
+`git-llm-utils` enables automatically generating meaningful commit messages based on your staged changes using a LLM.

 ## What it does

-- Allows generating git commit messages from the repository staged changes
+- Allows generating git commit messages from the repository staged changes.
 - The commnit message can be generated with:
     - the standard git message workflow with a Git hook to capture your staged changes diff (the hook can be installed with a command).
     - with a commit command: `git-llm-utils commit`
-- The diff message is generated with the configured llm (groq, ollama or any [Litellm](https://models.litellm.ai/) supported model)
+- The diff message is generated with the configured llm (groq, ollama or any [Litellm](https://models.litellm.ai/) supported model).
-- All configurations are stored using git config storage support
+- All configurations are stored using git config storage support.
 - Helps you maintain clean, consistent, human-readable commit history without manual effort.

 ## Why use it